Vickyyn/joke-forum-api/README.md

 ## 6. An ERD for your app
 ![Entity relationship diagram](docs/ERD.png "ERD")

-## 7. Detail any third party services that your app will use
+## 7. Detail any third party services (including PyPi packages) that your app will use
+- Flask: A Python micro web application framework.
+It builds upon Werkzeug (a Web Server Gateway Interface library) and Jinja (a templating engine) to help develop web applications easily by providing resusable code for common operations.
+As a microframework, it does not require libraries or tools.
+It does not contain form validation or a database abstraction layer, however there are numerous extensions that are supported for additional features.
+Advantages of using flask include scalability and flexibility.
+- Flask-sqlalchemy: A Flask extension that helps support SQLAlchemy in the app.
+It contains shortcuts and helpers for common tasks that need to be performed with SQLAlchemy
-- can check this
+- SQLAlchemy:

+- includes PyPi packages (not built ins)
+- complete and detailed description of third party services used in the app

 ## 8. Describe your projects models in terms of the relationsips they have with each other
 - closely mirror ERD. describe in terms of SQLAlchemy/ORM/describe hwo they work